urbanslug/mashz/README.md

 mashz-lastz is just lastz bundled with mashz to ensure compability.
 The name mashz-lastz is to avoid conflict with any installed lastz versions.

+## Parameters

+  - `-l` block length   a minimum length filter for the merged mappings
+  - `-s` segment_length length of the mapping seed
+  - `-n` n_secondary    the number of secondary (lower score) mappings to keep default is zero
+  - `-p` $map_pct_id    the minimum similarity score for mash distance alignment
+  - `-a` $align_pct_id  the minimum similarity score for base level alignment

 ## Lastz